Century, Really

 Conclusion

 The Gregorian calendar’s one‑based indexing may feel counterintuitive in a world that loves zero‑based counting, but that very quirk defines when centuries truly begin and end.
-Worth adding: the 22nd century officially kicks off at 00:00:00 UTC on January 1 2101, running through December 31 2200.
+On top of that, the 22nd century officially kicks off at 00:00:00 UTC on January 1 2101, running through December 31 2200.
 Understanding this precise boundary helps us avoid costly off‑by‑one errors in software, legal documents, academic work, and even personal goal‑setting.

 Thank you for reading about When Does The 22nd Century Begin.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!